After distancing himself from hostile chant, Trump calls rally supporters ‘incredible patriots’ - The Boston Globe

 Advertisement

-Trump also referred in his morning tweets to ‘‘Foul Mouthed Omar.’’
-However, it was Tlaib who generated headlines earlier this year when she used profane language to call for Trump’s impeachment.

-Trump, himself, frequently uses profanities.
-At his rally, he used the word ‘‘goddamn’’ twice, drawing some complaints from Christian commentators.
+‘‘No, you know what’s racist to me?
+When somebody goes out and says the horrible things about our country, the people of our country, that are anti-Semitic, who hate everybody, who speak with scorn and hate,’’ Trump said. ‘‘ . . .
+We’re dealing with people who hate our country.’’

-During an event Thursday in the Oval Office, Trump told reporters that he did not agree with the chant of ‘‘send her back!’’ and ‘‘felt a little bit badly about it.’’
+During an event Thursday in the Oval Office, Trump told reporters that he did not agree with the chant and ‘‘felt a little bit badly about it.’’
 He also claimed he had moved to cut the chant off by starting to speak against it ‘‘very quickly,’’ even though he paused for 13 seconds until the chant died down.

-Kayleigh McEnany, a spokeswoman for Trump’s reelection bid, told CBSN on Thursday that Trump ‘‘couldn’t really hear what was going on’’ when the crowd started to chant.
+Kayleigh McEnany, a spokeswoman for Trump’s reelection campaign, told CBSN on Thursday that Trump ‘‘couldn’t really hear what was going on’’ when the crowd started to chant.

 Trump’s decision to try to distance himself from the chant came after a flurry of GOP lawmakers publicly condemned it, even while being careful not to denounce Trump directly.